 So how do we make money?
 If a firm wants to share our printable Trust Score reports with their own clients, they pay us a small licensing fee.

-In fact, Reink Media websites have been referenced on earnings calls, national TV commercials, US Senate hearings, and throughout the web.
+Our unbiased research has been referenced on earnings calls, national TV commercials, US Senate hearings, and throughout the web.

 With over $40 trillion in assets under management across the United States, Americans deserve to have access to financial planning and ongoing portfolio management services they can trust.